ExperimentsHNL/popper-design/overview.md

 There will be no links connecting Popper Dock to the Game Website, so no thematic or design similarities between the two sites are necessary.

+### Logo

+1. The Popper Platform is named after [Karl Popper](http://en.wikipedia.org/wiki/Karl_Popper), a major philosopher of science in the 20th century, who established the modern practice of hypothesis testing.
+Given that the work "Popper" has multiple meanings, it is important for us that the logo conveys a clear association with Karl Popper, and is not confused with the action of "popping" or drugs.
+We would prefer to have an stylized image of Karl Popper as part of the logo.

+2. Popper will be used by social scientists, not natural scientists.
+All images and logos should avoid any allusions to the natural sciences, such as test tubes, atoms, microscopes, as well as brains, light bulbs, etc.

+3. The Popper logo should work with both a dark and light background since it will be used both on the site (which will probably be light-colored) and within the Unity/uScript environment (which is dark).

 ### Researcher Website

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_base.png?raw=true)